-VCU’s 28th annual Festival of Winds and Percussion will be held on Saturday, January 17, 2015.
-VCU’s Monroe Park Campus Students must be nominated by their instrumental music or private teachers in the Fall and invitations are issued in December.
+VCU’s 29th annual Festival of Winds and Percussion will be held on Saturday, January 16, 2016.
+VCU’s Monroe Park Campus Students must be nominated by their instrumental music or private teachers in the fall and invitations are issued in December.

 The cost for attending the festival is a nominal fee of $30, which includes lunch at the VCU cafeteria and a pizza dinner before the concert.